 If you suffer from back problems, you will know just how upsetting it can be.
 There’s not just the pain to deal with, but also how it affects your daily life.
-Simple tasks like picking up your son for a hug or carrying the groceries to the house can be all it takes to put your back out.
+Simple tasks like picking up your child for a hug or carrying the groceries to the house can be all it takes to put your back out.

 It might be painful, but the worst thing you can do is lay still.
 Our spines are meant to be constantly moved, even when they’re feeling a little sore.
 Don’t spend the day sat still, get up and move about.
+My physiotherapist told me that he advises never sitting down for longer than 45 minutes at a time!

 Relieve the pain